adamgiese/knowgitsherlock/posts/the-perils-of-git-blame.md

 ```

 So, it seems that Watson's changes were purely superficial -- he simply applied some style linting to Mrs. Hudson's recipe.
 So, who is the _real_ culprit?

-There are a few ways that we can take a look at the history past a specific commit.
-If we were to keep using `git blame`, we have a few options.
 We can use the the `-w` flag to ignore the whitespace.
 This flag is the perfect tool for this particular job!

 ```bash
 git blame -w recipes/curried-chicken.md